formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 To exercise greater control, we also give you the option to configure your own Google Re-Captcha.
 Not only is this inextricable for security, but also a prime indicator for your customers to identify your credibility and mark your attention to security as well.

-> Tip & Trick: For developing trust and credibility and preventing spam, conform to security measures like usage of a captcha and re-captcha in your web forms.
+> Tip & Trick: For developing trust and credibility and preventing spam, conform to security measures like usage of captcha and re-captcha in your web forms.

 ### 6﻿.
 Personalized Email Responder